its-darsh/hydrate/README.txt

 Hydrate is a Hyprland plugin that allows users to apply custom GLSL shaders to individual windows, rather than the entire screen.

-NOTE: This plugin is built for the slightly outdated Hyprland v0.39.0 since it is the version is personally use and maintain locally.
+NOTE: This plugin is built for the slightly outdated Hyprland v0.39.0 since it is the version I personally use and maintain locally.

 ====
 INSTALLATION